Should You Grow Your Own Cannabis? A Guide to Help You Decide.

 If you’re lucky enough to live in a climate that supports outdoor growing, this can be a much cheaper alternative to setting up an indoor grow.

-Space and Equipment: Outdoor grows don’t require tents or indoor ventilation systems, which can save you hundreds of dollars.
-However, you’ll still need basic equipment like pots, soil, and nutrients, which could cost $50–$150 depending on how many plants you grow.
+- Space and Equipment: You won’t need tents or indoor ventilation systems, saving hundreds of dollars.
+However, you’ll still need basics like pots, soil, and nutrients, which typically cost $50–$150 depending on the number of plants.

-Weather Considerations: Outdoor growing comes with the tradeoff of less environmental control.
-You’ll need to keep an eye on local weather conditions and potentially invest in protective covers, shade cloths, or other tools to protect your plants from unexpected storms, excessive heat, or frost.
+- Weather Considerations: Outdoor growing means less control over the environment.
+You’ll need to monitor local weather and may need protective covers, shade cloths, or frost protection to safeguard your plants from storms, heat, or cold snaps.

 Bottom Line: Indoor vs. Outdoor Costs